simpledevelopments/OpenVINO-Python-Utils/README.md

 This is an attempt to make it easier to run inferences using OpenVINO in Python

 ## Directory Structure:
-Download the folder, rename it to utils, then place it in the same folder as your python script.
+Download and place the utils folder inside the same folder as your python script.
 Place models inside the models subdirectory.
-See example below:
+Your directory structure should look like:
 ```
 yourscript.py
 |- utils